1. Getting a Counselling Appointment

 $25.00 per session

-If you are a community services card holder we are able to help you access WINZ to assist covering your counselling costs.
+If you are a community services card holder you may be eligible for assistance through WINZ to assist covering your counselling costs.

 7. Concerns with Our Counselling Service